 - Mentorship opportunities

-ISF will start accepting online applications for the ISF Scholarship at the beginning of December of each year.
+ISF will start accepting online applications for the ISF Judicial Internship Scholarship at the beginning of March of each year.

-The deadline to apply for an ISF Scholarship (required for internship consideration) is late March or early April each year.
+The deadline to apply is in April each year.

 Sessions & Workshops